2021 was the year of realignment.

 While the physical change I saw with my body was awesome… I became lazier with my nutrition this year, and was not as diligent nor mindful about my food choices.

-For me, eating clean still requires a certain amount of mental bandwidth because these skills (positive habits) are not ingrained deep enough yet to become automatic.
+For me, eating clean still requires a certain amount of mental bandwidth because these skills and positive habits are not ingrained deep enough in me yet to become automatic.

-Because I live with a housemate who doesn’t share the same values and goals in the domain of health, and the fact that I don’t have complete control of my environment.
-It’s more difficult to sustain healthy habits when you live in environments that doesn’t support your goals.
-Because I’m surrounded by fast food and junk food everyday, sometimes I get tempted by what I see — KFC, McDonalds, pizza, chips, popcorn, chocolate, ice cream etc.
+Because I live with a housemate who doesn’t share the same values and motivations in the health domain, it’s more difficult for me to maintain healthy habits since I don’t have complete control of my environment.
+It’s easy to be tempted when I’m surrounded by fast food and junk food everyday.

-In 2018, I invested in WildFit to transform my health.
-I’ve been feeling the need to do the program again to further improve my relationship with food and regain my energy.
+I’ve been feeling the need to do WildFit again to further improve my relationship with food and regain my energy.

 Practice Emotional Clarity